Indiana Survey Guide

 Quick answer

-Most Indiana homeowners should plan on about $500 to $1,500 for a straightforward residential boundary or property survey.
-Smaller platted lots can be lower. rural acreage, missing corners, old descriptions, wooded or hilly land, karst terrain, floodplain documentation, topographic work, ALTA/NSPS requirements, and disputes can move the estimate to $2,000 to $9,000 or more.
+Most Indiana homeowners should plan on $500 to $1,500 for a straightforward residential boundary or property survey.
+Simple platted lots can be lower.
+Rural acreage, missing corners, old descriptions, wooded or hilly land, karst terrain, floodplain documentation, topographic work, ALTA/NSPS requirements, lot splits, and disputes can move the estimate to $2,000 to $9,000 or more.

 Pick the project type.
-We will show the typical planning range, then help connect you with a surveyor in Indiana.
+We will help connect you with a surveyor in Indiana.

 At a glance

-Boundary or property survey on a residential parcel.
+Boundary or property survey on a residential lot with usable records and reasonable access.

-Best when records are clear and the job is mainly marking visible points.
+Best when the parcel is platted, corners are recoverable, and the job is mainly marking visible points.

 Higher-cost triggers$2k-$9k+

-Acreage, topo, ALTA, flood, hilly, or dispute scope.
+Acreage, topo, ALTA, flood, hilly terrain, split, or dispute scope.

 Local supply72 counties

-Indiana has broad coverage with stronger supply around metro and regional centers.
+Indiana coverage is broad, with stronger visible supply around metro and regional centers.

-Residential boundary or property survey$500 to $1,500Fences, additions, purchases, property-line questionsLot size, records, monument evidence, access, terrain, and subdivision history
+Residential boundary or property survey$500 to $1,500Fence, addition, purchase, property line, or refinanceLot size, records, monument evidence, access, terrain, and subdivision history

 Corner or line staking$450 to $1,300Marking corners or a fence line before work startsNumber of points, missing markers, brush, travel, and whether a signed plan is included

-Rural acreage or farm boundary$1,500 to $6,000+Farms, acreage purchases, estates, road frontage, wooded landAcreage, woods, fences, creeks, old descriptions, and adjoining records
+Rural acreage or farm boundary$1,500 to $6,000+Farm, acreage purchase, estate, road frontage, or wooded landAcreage, woods, fences, creeks, old descriptions, and adjoining records

-Topographic survey$900 to $3,500+Design, grading, drainage, additions, engineering, site planningContours, utilities, trees, structures, CAD, and terrain
+Topographic survey$900 to $3,500+Design, grading, drainage, additions, engineering, or site planningContours, utilities, trees, structures, CAD, and terrain

-Lot split or subdivision support$3,000 to $12,000+Creating lots, development approvals, land divisionLocal review, plats, monuments, engineering coordination, and revisions
+Lot split or subdivision support$3,000 to $12,000+Creating lots, land division, or development approvalsLocal review, plats, monuments, engineering coordination, and revisions

 Compare land surveyor options

-Survey estimates can vary because parcel size, records research, terrain, access, and missing corner evidence all change the scope.
-If you are ready to price the work, compare more than one option before choosing.
+Survey prices vary because lot size, records research, terrain, and missing monuments can all change the scope.
+If you are trying to price a residential survey, compare more than one option before choosing.

 Compare land surveyors on Angi